autotraderuk/mcr-digital-chat/README.md

 # Setup

+Before we can do any coding we need to get the base code and get the application up and running.
 First off you will need to create a github account if you don't already have one.

 https://github.com/

 Next you will need to Fork this repository.
-First go to the top right of this page and hit the Fork button, this should create a copy of this code in your own repository.
+Go to the top right of this page and hit the Fork button, this should create a copy of this code in your own repository.
 Next click on the clone/download button and copy the url.
+There are two ways to complete the cloning of the repository, using the command line or the IDE.

 ## Using the url with the IDE: